Syncfusion AI Assistant

 HtmlAttributes

-HtmlAttributes allow you to specify additional HTML attributes to be applied to the OTP input component.
+HTML attributes allow you to specify additional attributes to apply to the OTP Input component.
 These attributes provide extra customization and control over the behavior and appearance of the OTP input fields.

 You can pass HTML attributes as key-value pairs to the htmlAttributes property.